DarylBuckle/espergen-character-sheets/README.md

 ## About

-ReactJS components that render Esper Genesis character sheets, namely a character stats sheet, character profile sheet and spell sheet.
+ReactJS components that render Esper Genesis character sheets, namely a character stats sheet, character traits sheet and esper talents sheet.

 Visit [https://darylbuckle.github.io/espergen-character-sheets](https://darylbuckle.github.io/espergen-character-sheets) to see these components in use.